garbados/eggchair/readme.md

 ## Enabling Pretty URLs with Cloudant

-By default, your app will live at some url like `user.cloudant.com/egg_chair/_design/egg_chair/index.html`, but that's not very pretty.
-To get pretty urls, like [eggchair.maxthayer.org](http://eggchair.maxthayer.org), go to your Cloudant dashboard, and create a Virtual Host pointing from some URL you control, to the `_rewrite_` url of your app, like this:
+By default, your app will live at some url like `user.cloudant.com/egg_chair/_design/egg_chair/_rewrite`, but that's not very pretty.
+To get pretty urls, like [eggchair.maxthayer.org](http://eggchair.maxthayer.org), go to your Cloudant dashboard, and create a Virtual Host pointing from some URL you control, to the `_rewrite` url of your app, like this:

 ![Rewrite screencap](http://eggchair.maxthayer.org/api/Screen%20Shot%202013-06-23%20at%2010.04.52%20PM.png/img)